Godrej Home Loans are designed for your life. With interest rates and easy EMI plans tailored for

 If you are looking for a home loan, Apply Now and get closer to your dream home.

-Please note that specific T&C apply for product variants.
-For more details please contact with an accredited employee / partner or write to us at firstname.lastname@example.org for answer on specific query.
+Please note that specific T&Cs apply for product variants.
+For more details, please contact an accredited employee / partner or write to us at email@example.com.

 Step 1: Submit your Application

-The loan application you submit will consist of duly filled loan application form, proof of income, proof of identity and address.
+The loan application you submit will consist of a duly filled in loan application form, proof of income, proof of identity and address.

 Step 2: Application Evaluation and Loan Sanction

-Our internal team immediately gets to work for the evaluating the application and processing it further for the sanctioning of the loan.
+Our internal team immediately starts evaluating the application and processing it further for the sanctioning of the loan.

 Step 3: Property valuation

-Once the property papers are shared, & legal technical valuation of the property is done to see if all is in order and approve the disbursal of the loan.
-Of course, this step gets much easier when you’re buying a home from an approved project.
+Once the property papers are shared and a legal technical valuation of the property is done to see if all is in order, the disbursal of the loan is approved.
+This step is easier to cross when you’re buying a home from an approved project.